Scalable Quantum-Classical DFT Embedding for NISQ Molecular Simulation: Computational Methods

 \subsection{Quantum DFT Embedding Framework}

-All calculations were performed using a range-separated density functional theory (DFT) embedding formalism following Rossmannek et al.~\cite{Rossmannek2020}.
-The calculations were carried out using \texttt{Qiskit Nature} version 0.7.2~\cite{QiskitNature} interfaced with \texttt{PySCF} version 2.6.2~\cite{PySCF2018}.
+All calculations were performed using a range-separated density functional theory (DFT) embedding formalism following Rossmannek et al.~\cite{Rossmannek2021}.
+The calculations were carried out using Qiskit Nature version 0.7.2~\cite{QiskitNature} interfaced with PySCF version 2.6.2~\cite{PySCF2018}.
 The embedding workflow was implemented using a custom \texttt{DFTEmbeddingSolver} code provided in Ref.~\cite{Manglani2026}, which enables reproducibility with currently supported software versions.

-The embedding bath was treated using a range-separated local density approximation (LDA) with the Vosko–Wilk–Nusair (VWN) correlation functional.
+The embedding bath was treated using a range-separated Local Density Approximation (LDA)~\cite{KohnSham1965} with long-range Hartree--Fock exchange.
+The baseline DFT calculations employed the LDA with the Vosko--Wilk--Nusair (VWN) correlation functional~\cite{Vosko1980}.
 The 6-31G* basis set was used consistently for the active region, embedding bath, and reference calculations.

-Relative to the original Qiskit AquaChemistry prototype~\cite{rossmannek_github}, the present implementation differs only in numerical stabilization choices: (i) Hartree–Fock initialization of the VQE solver was employed, with variational parameters initialized using a small Gaussian perturbation ($\sigma = 10^{-3}$) to break parameter symmetries and improve optimizer stability.
-While zero-valued initial parameters were sufficient for convergence in small molecular systems, perturbed initializations were empirically observed to yield more reliable convergence for larger molecules, even when the same active space was retained. (ii) adaptive density damping in the embedding self-consistency cycle,, $\alpha_i = \max(0.05, 0.2 / \sqrt{i})$, replacing fixed mixing schemes, and (iii) a relaxed but justified embedding convergence threshold of $10^{-7}\,Ha$.
-Convergence thresholds of this magnitude have been shown to yield stable and reliable energies in large-scale self-consistent electronic structure methods~\cite{pes2023,foerster2021}.
+Relative to the original Qiskit AquaChemistry prototype~\cite{RossmannekGitHub}, the present implementation incorporates three numerical stabilization advances: (i) Hartree–Fock initialization of the VQE solver with variational parameters from a Gaussian perturbation ($\sigma = 10^{-3}$) to break parameter symmetries; (ii) adaptive density damping in the embedding cycle, $\alpha_i = \max(0.05, 0.2/\sqrt{i})$; and (iii) a relaxed embedding convergence threshold of $10^{-7}$ Ha~\cite{Pes2023,Foerster2021}.